-I’ll give another tech example of this form of disruption.
+Here’s another B2B tech sector example.
 Going as far back as IT departments have existed, there has been a job called “create a server.”
 For the longest time, the fastest way to create a server was to buy one.
 Then you had to install an operating system on it, get a management agent, and work with the physical server over a number of years because changing and learning a new one would be an expensive hassle.
 Then, bam!
 Along comes VMware.
 With their virtualization stack, VMware had a whole new way of creating a server quickly.
 Then VMware got disrupted by players like Amazon Web Services, which had another way of creating a server quickly.

 Your Solution Was Hired To Do a Job.
 Is It Doing It Well?

 A purchase doesn’t guarantee that the customer is satisfied.
-Understanding whether your product or service is helping customers to accomplish specific jobs is critical to gauging success.
+Understanding whether your product or service is helping customers to accomplish specific jobs is critical to measuring success.

 Market segmentation data is not enough.
 Post-purchase qualitative research is just as important.